okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ## Set up for profile enrollment (SSR) scenario

 This profile enrollment scenario (self-service registration) involves new users self-registering from the **Sign up** link.
-The users sign up with the default three sign-up fields (Email, First name, and Last name).
+The users sign up with the default three sign-up fields (**Email**, **First name**, and **Last name**).
 With this use case, the registration inline hook triggers and evaluates the domain in the Email field.
 If the domain is from `okta.com`, the user can register.
 If not, the user is denied registration.
 Follow these steps to implement this scenario:

 <StackSnippet snippet="introbullets"/>